GammaStrategies/eulerswap-delta-neutral-strategy/README.md

 - They **lend token Y** on Euler (earning interest)
 - This loan is used as collateral to install a **liquidity curve** on EulerSwap involving **token Y** and **token X** (a volatile asset like ETH, BTC, UNI, etc.)

-At initialization, the delta in token X is neutral.
+At initialization, the delta is neutral as there is no exposure to token X.

 ### 🛡️ Modes